CAIRO (AP) — Here are some key events from more than three years of turmoil and transition in Egypt:

 — March 12, 2013: Egypt rejects an offer of a $750 million rescue loan from the International Monetary Fund.
 In the coming months, fuel and electricity shortages stoke discontent, while a campaign called Tamarod, or "Rebel," gathers signatures calling for Morsi's removal and early presidential elections.

-— June 30, 2013: On Morsi's anniversary in office, millions of Egyptians begin days of demonstrations demanding his resignation.
+— June 30, 2013: On Morsi's first anniversary in office, millions of Egyptians begin days of massive demonstrations demanding his resignation.
 The military gives him 48 hours to reach an agreement with his opponents, but he vows to remain in office.

 — July 3, 2013: El-Sissi announces Morsi's removal, installing Constitutional Court Chief Justice Adly Mansour as interim president.

 — July 8, 2013: Egyptian soldiers fire on Morsi supporters protesting outside a military facility in Cairo, killing over 50.
 Each side blames the other for the violence.
 Mansour sets a timeline for amending the constitution and electing a new president and parliament by mid-February.
 The Brotherhood boycotts the process.